-- - If KOER is selected, an advisory message shows on the Scan Tool's display. - Start and warm the engine to normal operating temperature, then press the ENTER button.
-Proceed to step 3. - 2.
-If KOEO or Continuous Memory is selected, an "instructional" message shows on the Scan Tool's display. - Turn the ignition OFF, then back ON.
+and DOWN buttons, as necessary, to highlight the desired option, then press the ENTER ⊕ button. - If KOER is selected, an advisory message shows on the Scan Tool's display. - If KOEO or Continuous Memory is selected, an "instructional" message shows on the Scan Tool's display. - Turn the ignition OFF, then back ON.
 Press the ENTER ⊕ button.
 Proceed to step 3.